NuclearPhoenixx/RouteryPi/README.md

 ## Summary

 The RouteryPi is a WiFi access point based on a Raspberry Pi Zero W. Together with a pretty case and some status LEDs it makes a really nice alternative AP that can easily be programmed and customized.
-The only downside of using a Raspberry Pi is it's relative slow networking speed compared to high quality(!) retail APs - nevertheless it has great potential and makes an even better addition if you want to upgrade some random old AP that you found in your basement!
+The only downside of using a Raspberry Pi is it's relative slow networking speed compared to high quality retail APs - nevertheless it has great potential and makes an even better addition if you want to upgrade some random old AP that you found in your basement!

 ## Hardware